weisJ/auto-dark-mode/README.md

-With exception to Linux, this plugin only requires that a standard C++ toolchain be installed when building on Windows (i.e. VisualCpp) and an Objective-C++ toolchain when building on Mac OS (i.e. Gcc or Clang).
+With exception to Linux, this plugin only requires that a standard C++ toolchain be installed when building on Windows (i.e. VisualCpp) and an Objective-C++ toolchain when building on macOS (i.e. Gcc or Clang).

 At the moment, Linux requires a standard C++ toolchain like Gcc as well as the following packages.